TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

+## Version 2026.5.27.279 (27 May, 2026)
+### Changes
+* Migrated Trader Positions History to the new SPA with role-based account scoping.
+Added redirect from the legacy page and ensured traders can access only their own history.

 ## Version 2026.5.7.540 (7 May, 2026)
 ### Changes
 * Implemented the new Roles & Permissions model (Admin, Account Manager, account scopes, custom permissions).
 Validated migrations, backward compatibility, and permission-based access control across UI and API.

 ## Version 2026.5.6.659 (6 May, 2026)
 ### Changes